-- “Japanese Gardens: A Journey” is a beautiful book that takes readers on a visual journey through some of Japan’s most stunning and unique gardens.
+- “Japanese Gardens: A Journey” is a beautiful book!
+It takes readers on a visual journey through some of Japan’s most stunning and unique gardens.
 The book features over 100 gardens, including famous public gardens as well as lesser-known private gardens, each with its own history, style, and design philosophy.

-- “Kanazawa” by David Joiner is a great book on the city, and offers a unique perspective on the culture, history, and people of Kanazawa.
+- “Kanazawa” by David Joiner is a great book on the city.
+It offers a unique perspective on the culture, history, and people of Kanazawa.
 The book is part travelogue, part memoir, and part cultural exploration, providing a multi-faceted look at this fascinating city.

-- “Traditional Japanese Architecture: An Exploration of Elements and Forms” by Mira Locher – This book explores the architecture of traditional Japanese buildings, including those found in Kanazawa, and provides insights into their design and construction techniques.
+- “Traditional Japanese Architecture: An Exploration of Elements and Forms” by Mira Locher.
+This book explores the architecture of traditional Japanese buildings.

 - “Japanese Design: Art, Aesthetics & Culture” by Patricia J. Graham – This book provides a comprehensive overview of Japanese design, exploring its influences, principles, and unique aesthetic sensibility.

-- “Kanazawa Guidebook: Hidden Treasure of Japan” is a comprehensive guide to the city of Kanazawa, offering insights into the city’s history, culture, and attractions.
-The book covers all aspects of the city, from its famous historic sites like Kenrokuen Garden and Kanazawa Castle to its lesser-known neighborhoods, museums, and local food scenes.
+- “Kanazawa Guidebook: Hidden Treasure of Japan” is a comprehensive guide to the city of Kanazawa.
+It offers insights into the city’s history, culture, and attractions.
+The book covers all aspects of the city.
+From its famous historic sites like Kenrokuen Garden and Kanazawa Castle to its lesser-known neighborhoods, museums, and local food scenes.